BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 ELECTIONS AND POLITICAL PARTICIPATION

 Recent Elections: Former president Karimov died in September 2016, and a special presidential election took place in 2016.
 The interim president and prime minister, Shavkat Mirziyoyev, won the election with 88 percent of the vote.
 Four candidates, including Mirziyoyev, campaigned for president in the election.
-For the 2016 special presidential elections, the government for the first time invited OSCE/ODIHR to conduct a full-scope observation mission with both short- and long-term observers.
+For the 2016 special presidential elections, the government for the first time invited OSCE’s Office for Democratic Institutions and Human Rights (ODIHR) to conduct a full-scope observation mission with both short- and long-term observers.
 According to OSCE/ODIHR, the 2016 presidential election demonstrated that systemic shortcomings in the election system persisted and that the dominant position of state actors and limits on fundamental freedoms continued to undermine political pluralism.
 Voters lacked a genuine choice of political alternatives.
 Only registered political parties could nominate candidates.
 The government declined to register new political parties, preventing candidates not affiliated with an existing registered political party from running.
 The candidates did not participate in debates among themselves.

 These conditions resulted in a campaign that lacked genuine competition.
 Due to a highly restrictive and controlled media environment, voters did not have access to alternate viewpoints beyond a state-defined narrative.
 The OSCE/ODIHR report noted significant irregularities on election day, including indications of ballot box stuffing and widespread proxy voting.

-The most recent parliamentary elections took place on December 22.
-According to the OSCE’s observer mission’s preliminary conclusions, the elections took place under improved legislation and with greater tolerance of independent voices but did not yet demonstrate genuine competition and full respect of election-day procedures.
-The OSCE considered the previous parliamentary elections, held in 2014, not in accordance with international standards.
-During their observations, OSCE observers in 2014 uncovered registration restrictions of potential voters, restrictions on a candidate’s ability to be listed on a ballot, lack of candidate access to media, ballot box stuffing, lack of ballot secrecy, and intimidation.
+The most recent parliamentary elections took place in December 2019.
+According to the OSCE’s observer mission’s preliminary conclusions, the elections took place under improved legislation and with greater tolerance of independent voices but did not demonstrate genuine competition and full respect of election-day procedures.

-President Mirziyoyev signed an updated election code law on June 25, which combines all election-related legislation into a single document to regulate pre-election work and administration of the elections, including to local councils.
+The government updated the election code in 2019 and combined all election-related legislation into a single document to regulate pre-election work and administration of the elections, including to local councils.
 In addition to combining election-related laws, the law enacts a single electronic list of voters to facilitate the principle of “one voter-one vote.”
 It also lifted voting rights restrictions on inmates incarcerated for misdemeanors or less serious crimes.

-Participation of Women and Minorities: No laws limit the participation of women and members of minority communities in the political process, and they did participate.
+Participation of Women and Members of Minority Groups: No laws limit the participation of women and members of minority communities in the political process, and they did participate.
+The parliamentary elections in December 2019 doubled the number of seats held by women, from 24 to 48.
+Women made up 32 percent of members of parliament.
 National minorities have full political rights under the constitution, and political parties made campaign materials available in minority languages.
 Central Election Commission regulations ensure that persons with disabilities can independently participate in the election.
 In addition, the Central Elections Commission can print some ballots in braille.

 Section 4.
 Corruption and Lack of Transparency in Government

-Financial Disclosure: Government officials are required by law to disclose income from outside employment, but such disclosures were not publicly available.
+Financial Disclosure: Some government officials are required by law to disclose income from outside employment, but such disclosures were not publicly available.
 While many officials received income from outside employment, there were no reports of an official’s disclosure being questioned or sanctions being employed for not complying with the law.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights

 International NGOs, including those that focus on human rights, continued to face obstacles in legally registering.
-The government does not allow unregistered international organizations to open or use local bank accounts, limits the periods of validity for international NGO workers’ visas for them to legally live and work in the country, and has not created a path to overcome previous Supreme Court rulings banning certain organizations from the country, thereby allowing them to register again.
+The government did not allow unregistered international organizations to open or use local bank accounts, limited the periods of validity for international NGO workers’ visas for them to legally live and work in the country, and did not create a path to overcome previous Supreme Court rulings banning certain organizations from the country, thereby allowing them to register again.

 Government Human Rights Bodies: The goals of the Human Rights Ombudsman’s Office included promoting observance and public awareness of fundamental human rights, assisting in shaping legislation to bring it into accordance with international human rights norms, and resolving cases of alleged abuse.
-The Ombudsman’s Office mediated disputes among citizens who contacted it and made recommendations to modify or uphold decisions of government agencies, but its recommendations were not binding.
-The Ombudsman’s Office is permitted to make unannounced inspections of prisons and has established a separate division to investigate government abuse of businesses.
+The Ombudsman’s Office is tasked with mediation of disputes among citizens who contact it and makes recommendations to modify or uphold decisions of government agencies, but its recommendations are not binding.
+The Ombudsman’s Office is permitted to make unannounced inspections of prisons and had a separate division to investigate government abuse of businesses.

 The National Human Rights Center is a government agency responsible for educating the public and officials on the principles of human rights and democracy and for ensuring that the government complies with its international obligations to provide human rights information.